noris-network/mcs-backup/docs/hooks.md

 ## pipe-out
-When the environment variable `PIPE_OUT_SCRIPT` points to some existing script, then it is executed and data is sent to it's stdin during recovery.
+When the environment variable `PIPE_OUT_SCRIPT` points to some existing script, then it is executed and data from `restic` is sent to the scripts's stdin during recovery (think: `restic | script`).
 This can directly send the data to the database, without taking the detour via the file system.

 Example "pipe-out" script for mariadb:
 ```